 The Ph.D.
-Research program is being offered for the following areas of interest:
+Research program is being offered in the following fields of study:

 - Physics, Chemistry, Mathematics

 - A candidate for the Ph.D. degree must have a Master’s degree of any University incorporated by the law in force, in allied discipline and recognized by the Executive Council of the University.

 - Candidates with bachelor’s degree in engineering /technology/any other professional discipline, with either 75% or more marks in aggregate and a minimum of three years or 60% or more marks in aggregate and a minimum of fifteen years, relevant experience in recognized institute/university/industry/government organization, may be considered eligible for admission, on the recommendation of SRC and approval by BOS.

 - Candidates possessing M.Phil.
 Degree in the allied discipline.

 - For foreign national/NRI/PIO eligibility as per UGC/AIU guide lines/rules.